pkalivas/radiate/docs/source/diversity/species.md

 # Species

 A **species** is a cluster of genetically-similar individuals.
-When a [distance measure](distance.md) is attached to the engine, `radiate` groups the `population` into species each generation and lets them compete *as groups* rather than as a single undifferentiated pool.
-This is what protects a promising-but-immature lineage from being wiped out before it has a chance to refine — the core idea behind [NEAT](https://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf)-style speciation.
+When a [distance measure](distance.md) is attached to the engine, `radiate` groups the `population` into species each generation and lets them compete *as groups* rather than as a single pool.
+By doing this, we protect a promising-but-immature lineage from being wiped out before it has a chance to refine.
+This is the core idea behind [NEAT](https://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf)-style speciation, and `radiate` applies this to all of speciation.

 This page covers *what a species is* and *how the engine forms and uses them*.
-For the distance measures that decide who is "similar," see [Distance](distance.md).
+For the distance measures that decide who is "similar," see the last section, [Distance](distance.md).

 !!! note "Speciation is opt-in"